StartUPs

 Business Incubation Programme for Equity-seeking StartUPs

-RevUP will admit two cohorts per 12-month period, each of 5 months’ duration.
-Each Cohort will have two tracks – one track for “equity-seeking StartUPs” pursuing an incubation programme and the other track representing “growth-seeking ScaleUPs” principally pursuing a training programme.
-We will strive to include as many female founders as possible.
+RevUP admits two cohorts per 12-month period, each of 5 months’ duration.
+We strive to include as many female Founders as possible.

 Selection for the Incubator Programme for startups and early stage firms

-We will identify the best Founders of early stage ventures that have the potential for high growth and access to financing by the end of the incubation period, or shortly after.
-RevUP will use a four-step process to ferret out the best candidates.
+We identify the best Founders of early stage ventures that have the potential for high growth and access to financing by the end of the incubation period, or shortly after.
+RevUP uses a four-step process to ferret out the best candidates.

 2. Short-listing of candidates